 On the third day, you will trek about four or five hours to Trugo Monastery on the southern bank of the Manasarovar.
 Trugo is the only monastery at either Kailash or Manasarovar belonging to the Gelugpa of Tibetan Buddhism.
-Trugo (means "Bathing Head") is so named because of its importance as a place for ritual bathing.
-In the middle of each lunar August, many Brahmanists will come here from Nepal to patter and pray, and then diving into the cold water for bathing.
+Trugo, which means "Bathing Head", is so named because of its importance as a place for ritual bathing.
+In the middle of the 8th month in the Tibetan calendar many Brahmanists will come here from Nepal to patter and pray, and then diving into the cold water for bathing.

 Trugo Monastery is the perfect location to view the Holy Lake and Holy Mountain (Kailash).
 Kailash seems to embrace the lake from this angle, lending credence to ancient myths that speak of the two representing a god and goddess in union.

 Manasarovar Kora Day 4: Trugo Monastery to Gossul Monastery and Chiu Monastery (40km / 9~10 hours)